brianglass/anastasis/files/tuesday_matins4.md

 Of the Martyrs.

-You became unsleeping guardians of ChristÂ’s commandments and put to sleep all the wickedness of the foe, blest Athletes.
+You became unsleeping guardians of Christ’s commandments and put to sleep all the wickedness of the foe, blest Athletes.
 Therefore I beg you, rouse me also who am weighed down by the sleep of sins to the godly awakening of repentance.

 Grappling in flesh with the warlike foe, O Martyrs, you wounded him with the weapon of the Cross and drowned him in streams of blood; and you have received the crowns of victory from God, as you sing and chant a hymn of victory.